DjanQuiltDB/djanquiltdb/docs/modules/migrations.rst

 Calling migrate_shards
 ----------------------

-``migrate_shards`` Does two things reguarding the way it applies migrations:
+``migrate_shards`` Does two things regarding the way it applies migrations:

 Determine migration state
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Like the original, the command has to determine what the current state of the database is, to draft a list of mirations to execute: the migration plan.
+Like the original, the command has to determine what the current state of the database is, to draft a list of migrations to execute: the migration plan.
 Since we have multiple shards, it has to check the current state on each of them, in case they are not in sync with each other.
-After it has done this, it look to the 'least migrated' state.
-The state with the least migrations performed.
-It makes this the start point, and creates a plan from that point to the target state (either the latest or a target given as argument)
+After it has done this, it looks for the 'least migrated' state: the state with the least migrations performed.
+It makes this the start point, and creates a plan from that point to the target state (either the latest or a target given as argument).

 Applying migrations to each shard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~